williamobiana/DevOpsforIT/job_control.md

   branch: master (optional)
   strategy: depend (optional)
 ```
-by default, the trigger-job does not wait for the its dependent pipeline to complete, if we want it to wait, we must specify `strategy: depend`
+by default, the trigger-job does not wait for the its dependent pipeline to complete, if we want it to wait, we must specify `strategy:depend`

-### child pipeline
+### child pipeline:
 ```
 trigger-job:
   trigger: